Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 The best time to target coho salmon on Lake Michigan is in the late spring when they are near shore and near river mouths, or also during the fall months when they stage near the spawning rivers.

-During the summer months when the fish are in deeper water trolling works best.
-Shore anglers can also use floats with suspended baits, and a method known as plunking for coho salmon from shore during the late summer and fall.
+During the summer when the coho are in deeper water, trolling works best.
+Shore anglers can also use floats with suspended baits, and a method known as plunking for salmon from shore during the late summer and fall.
 Fly fishing coho salmon is one of the most rewarding adventures.

 Pink Salmon Fishing